Transitioning from the Millennium Development Goals (MDGs) to the Sustainable Development Goals (SDGs)

 The SDGs are more inclusive and focus more holistically on development than the MDGs did (World Health Organization 2015).
 To progress from 2015 to the ambitious goals of the SDGs by 2030, including no poverty, zero hunger, and quality education for all, significant work must be done by every state, organisation, and individual.

 SDG 6 (six targets focussing on WASH services, water scarcity, Integrated Water Resource Management (IWRM) and water-related ecosystems, and two targets focussed on their implementation) is much more in-depth than those targets outlined within MDG 7.
 Many countries have made rapid progress in access to WASH services, transforming lives, the environment, and their economies (United Nations 2020).
 However, if, as a global population we are to have universal and equitable access to safe and affordable drinking water, sanitation, and hygiene by 2030, we still have a very long way to go.
-According to the UN’s Sustainable Development Goal Report of 2020, unless current rates of progress increase substantially SDG 6 targets will not be met (Figure 2).
+According to the UN’s Sustainable Development Goal Report of 2020, unless current rates of progress increase substantially (Figure 2), SDG 6 targets will not be met.

 SDG 6 comprises 12 indicators by which progress can be measured.
 Progress to date is as follows.
 In 2017, 71% of the global population used safely managed drinking water, whilst only 41% used safely managed sanitation services, with 60% having access to soap and water at home.
 This left 2.2 billion people (29%) without safely managed drinking water, 4.2 billion (55%) without safely managed sanitation, and 3 billion (40%) without a basic handwashing facility, as well as 673 million still practicing open defecation (United Nations 2020).
 Furthermore, over 80% of raw wastewater is still discharged into seas and rivers (UNOOSA 2018), compromising the quality of surface water bodies, whilst water quality data shortages mean that over 3 billion people are at risk as the health of their water sources are unknown.
-Regarding water-use efficiency, this has increased by 4% since 2015.
-However, 2.3 billion people still live in water stressed countries.
+Regarding target 6.4 indicators, although water-use efficiency has increased by 4% since 2015, 2.3 billion people still live in water stressed countries.
 IWRM offers similarly concerning statistics, with 129 countries not on track to have sustainably managed water resources by 2030 and only 22 countries with operational arrangements for cooperation with neighbours for all of their rivers, lakes, and aquifers.
-Finally, 1/5th of the world’s river basins are experiencing rapid changes in the area covered by surface waters (UN water 2021).
+Finally, 1/5 of the world’s river basins are experiencing rapid changes in the area covered by surface waters (UN water 2021).
 Evidently, much work stills needs to be enacted if the targets are to be met by 2030.

 The collection of this data largely comes from on the ground via household surveys and administrative sources, alongside in-situ measurements such as those from boreholes and rain and stream gauging stations (Sheffield et al. 2018).
 Some data, however, is provided by space technologies.
-Further, the UN-Water Global Analysis and Assessment of Sanitation and Drinking-water (GLAAS) monitors targets 6a and 6b, which focus on the means of implementing targets 1-6.
+Further, The UN-Water Global Analysis and Assessment of Sanitation and Drinking-water (GLAAS) monitors targets 6a and 6b, which focus on the means of implementing targets 1-6.
 It provides information on governance, monitoring, human resources, and financing in the WASH sector required to sustain and extend WASH systems and services to all.

 Despite the indicators, monitoring frameworks, and data collected thus far, progress appears to be limited due to a number of reasons.
 These include a lack of political will, weak regulatory institutions, competing demands from industry and agriculture, climatic changes, natural disasters, and population growth (United Nations 2020; Water Aid 2019; World Health Organization 2019).
 Furthermore, funding requirements severely threaten progress, so too does Covid-19 (UNICEF and WHO 2020; United Nations 2020).
 For example, according to United Nations (2020) some countries are experiencing a funding gap of 61% for achieving their water and sanitation targets by 2030.